Linear Gauges in SSRS

 SSRS Linear Gauge Scale Properties

-Next, we have to configure the Scale Properties of a Linear Gauge in SSRS.
+Next, we must configure the Scale Properties of a Linear Gauge in SSRS.
 So, Right Click on the Scale will open the context menu.
 Please select the Scale Properties option from it.

 Linear Gauge Scale properties 5

 Once you choose the Scale Properties option, a new window will be opened to configure the SSRS Linear Gauge Scale.
-From the General tab, you can notice the default Minimum and Maximum values of a Linear gauge scale.
+From the General tab, you can notice a Linear gauge scale’s default Minimum and Maximum values.

 Linear Gauge Scale Minimum and Maximum 7